epicchainlabs/epicchain-aio/README.md

 ### Setting Up a Simple Web Application

-This section outlines how to create a container, store objects, and interact with the NeoFS system using both command-line and REST API methods.
+This section outlines how to create a container, store objects, and interact with the EpicChain system using both command-line and REST API methods.

 #### Creating a Container